Brown-County-FIRST-Robotics/1716-2024-robot/docs/command_based.md

     - Commands are generally bound to triggers in the `configureButtonBindings()` method of `RobotContainer`
     - Alternatively, you can make [arbitrary triggers](https://docs.wpilib.org/en/stable/docs/software/commandbased/binding-commands-to-triggers.html#arbitrary-triggers), which, rather than being a button input, take a boolean lambda that you provide
         - Example: `new Trigger(() -> { return controller.getA(); });`

-    //I GOT HERE!!!
     - There are different [bindings](https://docs.wpilib.org/en/stable/docs/software/commandbased/binding-commands-to-triggers.html#trigger-bindings) available, which allow for different logical connections between triggers and commands
-        - First, you make a trigger (such as a button), then call a binding on it, then place your command in the form of a `CommandPtr` as the argument for the binding
+        - First, you make a trigger (such as a button), then call a binding on it and pass in a new instance of your command
-    - Triggers can be [composed](https://docs.wpilib.org/en/stable/docs/software/commandbased/binding-commands-to-triggers.html#composing-triggers) so that `&&`, `||`, or `!` can be applied to them
+    - Triggers can be [composed](https://docs.wpilib.org/en/stable/docs/software/commandbased/binding-commands-to-triggers.html#composing-triggers), allowing you to apply logical operators to trigger using the `and()`, `or()`, and `negate()` methods
-    - Bindings return the original trigger, so you can [chain together bindings](https://docs.wpilib.org/en/stable/docs/software/commandbased/binding-commands-to-triggers.html#chaining-calls)
+    - Bindings return the original trigger, so you can [chain together binding calls](https://docs.wpilib.org/en/stable/docs/software/commandbased/binding-commands-to-triggers.html#chaining-calls)
     - [DOCS](https://docs.wpilib.org/en/stable/docs/software/commandbased/binding-commands-to-triggers.html)

+Here is an example of a possible structure for your project to show how these concepts work together:

 ```mermaid
 flowchart BT